Martin Jurík: Men's

 After winning the Czech Men's Curling Championship in 2016, Jurík's men's team represented the country at the 2016 European Curling Championships.
 The team, which was skipped by Karel Kubeška played in the "B" group, and finished pool play with a 6–1 record.
 The team then lost in the semifinals against Slovakia, but rebounded to win the bronze medal against Israel to finish 3rd in the B Division, and 13th overall.

 Jurík was the alternate on the Czech team, skipped by Klíma, at the 2022 European Curling Championships.
 The team finished the event with a 3–6 record, good enough to qualify the country for the 2023 World Men's Curling Championship.
 Jurík played in two games at the 2022 Europeans.
 The team then went on to win the 2023 Czech Men's Curling Championship, qualifying the team to represent the Czech Republic at the 2023 World Championships.
 There, Jurík was promoted to the lead position.
 The team finished with a 3–9 record, 10th overall.
 The team played in the 2023 European Curling Championships with Jurík throwing second stones.
 There, the team finished with a 2–7 record, good enough to qualify for the 2024 World Men's Curling Championship.
 Later in the season, the team won the Czech national championship.
 At the 2024 Worlds, the rink went 4–8.

 Jurík and the Czech team would continue to improve during the 2024-25 curling season, and coached by former world champion Craig Savill, the team would again qualify for the 2025 World Men's Curling Championship.
 At the 2025 World's the team went 6–6 in the round robin, including wins over the current #1 ranked ranked team in the world, Scotland's Bruce Mouat, and the current European Champions, Germany's Marc Muskatewitz.
 This result would also tie the all-time highest placement for a Czech team at the worlds, finishing in 7th place.
 This strong showing earned the Czech Republic a direct berth to the 2026 Winter Olympics.
+At the Olympics, they would finish the round robin with a 3–6 record, finishing in 8th.